Terms and Conditions

 Therapeutic Goods:

-- Products with SPF greater than 15, weight loss claims, or claims to treat medical conditions are PROHIBITED unless TGA registered on the ARTG (Australian Register of Therapeutic Goods)
+- Products with SPF greater than 15, weight loss claims, or claims to treat medical conditions are PROHIBITED unless approved or registered with the applicable regulatory authority in the seller's and buyer's jurisdiction (e.g., ARTG in Australia, Health Canada in Canada, FDA in the United States, MHRA in the United Kingdom, EMA in the European Union, CDSCO in India)

 - Cannot list products containing banned substances